 Kosovo Country Report

-Kosovo's business environment is constrained by widespread corruption and outdated infrastructure.
-However, local infrastructure has started to improve as a result of domestic and international investments.
+Local infrastructure has started to improve as a result of domestic and international investments.
 To date, the international community has invested EUR4 billion into improving Kosovo's road and rail networks.
 One major concern for businesses operating in Kosovo is unreliable power supply.
 Impending investments, such as the planned construction of a 400 kV interconnection line with Albania, will serve to diversify Kosovo's energy sources and increase energy security.
 Another key concern for businesses in Kosovo is widespread corruption in the public administration.

 Attempts by the central government to fully extend its authority on Kosovo would increase the risk of attacks against Kosovo police.
 There is a growing number of radicalised youth adhering to extremist interpretations of Islam, a number of whom have travelled to Syria and Iraq to fight for Islamist military organisations.
 However, the risk of attacks remains low in the foreseeable future.

 On 28 May, police carried out raids in Northern Kosovo, arresting 20 individuals accused of smuggling contraband and other criminal activities.
-The police action was met with harsh criticisms from the Serbian government, which put the Serbian Army on high alert, ostensibly to prepare for the defence of the Kosovo Serbs.
-Such actions and rhetoric are primarily meant for domestic consumption and do not entail a high risk of armed interstate conflict given the continued presence of international peacekeeping troops in Kosovo.
-However, Serbia is well positioned to stoke instability in Northern Kosovo through proxies.
+The police action was met with harsh criticisms from the Serbian government, which put the Serbian Army on high alert, ostensibly to prepare the defence of the Kosovo Serbs.
+Such actions and rhetoric primarily constitute political posturing and do not entail a high risk of armed interstate conflict given the continued presence of international peacekeeping troops in Kosovo.
+However, Serbia is well positioned to stoke instability in Northern Kosovo through proxies in the region.
 The parallel institutions in Northern Kosovo are largely financed by Serbia, and illegal arms are widespread.

 Vaccines Required to Enter the Country